thinker1024/DDRx_ABC/README.md

 # DDRx_ABC
-A guide for design of DDRx
+A guide for design of DDRx, including schematic design, layout, and test.